RIT-EVT/rampup/docs/GLOSSARY.md

 An *analog* signal is continuous, it can take any value in a range (like the voltage out of a sensor).
 A *digital* signal is discrete, it only takes specific values, most commonly just two (`1`/`0`, "high"/"low").
-An ADC (see Phase 3) converts an analog signal into a digital one your microcontroller can work with.
+An ADC converts an analog signal into a digital one your microcontroller can work with.

 ### PWM